andrewek/implicit-moon/content/posts/2025-01-02-base-layout-with-tailwind.md

 ## A Brief Aside on Developing for Responsiveness and Defensive CSS

+Regardless of whether the work we are doing is appealing to very many people, we do have, I believe, a duty to make that work _accessible_ and _functional_ for the people who do want to engage with it.

+I'm not going to feel even a tiny bit sad if someone says "Andrew, I am glad you have this website, but none of the things you write about are interesting to me so I will not visit it."

+I will feel _very responsible_ (and sad in a way that should spur action) if someone says to me "I really want to read the things you're writing or use the software you are building, but I cannot because it just doesn't work for me."

+Part of this responsive design.
+Part of it is accessibility.
+Part of it is just paying attention to where and how things break, and to how people interact with the world.

 Responsive design can and should go beyond "the site's layout adjusts as the screen becomes wider or narrower" -- this was the original definition, and it's good, but not sufficient.